hayley-drozd/hayley-drozd.github.com/index.md

 # News

 ## 2021
+April - My presentation of the poster "Mouse Model of Neurofibromatosis Type 1 Recapitulates ADHD Phenotype: in vivo recordings in corticoaccumbal regions" was awarded the Outstanding Graduate Student Poster Award at the Indianapolis Society for Neuroscience and Beyond Boundaries Conference 2021.
+Thankful for the opportunity and recognition of the laboratory's hard work!

 March - Was chosen to join Diversity, Inclusion and Wellness Committee at Stark Neuroscience!
 Excited to contribute to the on-going effort to promote the diversity, inclusion, and wellness among faculty, staff, postdocs, and students of Stark Neurosciences Research Institute (SNRI)!

 February - Dr. Wade Clapp was named Distinguished Professor at Indiana University - congrats!